Gulf of Guinea

 There have been continuing attacks off of Benin and Nigeria since mid 2011 resulting in a number of cases where the ship has been hi-jacked and a significant part of the cargo of gasoil has been stolen - losses range from $2m to $6m.

 In the light of the ongoing threat, owners are often opting for the protection of security detachments.
 SAMI (Security Association for the Maritime Industry) made the intial progress with checking security company credentials and IMO produced some guidelines for owners and flag states on parameters for security companies.
 ISO/PAS28007 was released in late 2012 and is a compliance audit scheme for private armed security companies.
-The pilot scheme is running between June and November 2013.
+The pilot scheme ran between June and November 2013.

 The area where ships are potential targets remains vast.
 The JWC Listed Area is currently similar to but not the same as the UKMTO and BMP areas but in part serves a similar purpose, to alert ships to the potential dangers.
 Pirate activity continues, although for the time being, at a reduced level.
 The US Executive Order effectively requires insurers to contact OFAC should they be involved in a piracy case.

 EUNAVFOR believes that voyage registration is falling and over 25% of vessels transiting the Gulf of Aden fail to register with MSCHOA or report to UKMTO and are therefore unable to benefit fully from the naval protection which is available.
 In one sample of incidents, out of 15,000 vessels which registered their transits, only 2 were taken.